alanng10/Plat/Docue/a.md

 Plat has most general and most level cross benefit cap limit.

 Plat has most general and most level cross benefit receive.

+Plat has most general and most level cross scale.